engineer what's next

 Funding and Support

 Current and prospective graduate students have access to numerous types of financial support, both internal and external, to cover or defray the costs of graduate education.
-Current graduate students should check with their graduate program staff assistant and/or the Grad eNews for funding opportunities.
+Current graduate students should check with their graduate program staff assistant and/or the weekly Grad eNews for funding opportunities.

 Teaching and Research Assistantships